principleone/Wallpaper/README.md

 # Wallpaper

 This repository contains two desktop wallpapers and a powershell script.
-The powershell script sets the chosen wallpaper and lock screen settings through intune.
+The powershell script sets the chosen wallpaper through intune.
 The light and dark wallpapers will be used respectively in light and dark themed windows.